 Understanding the World's Greatest Structures

 Whether you are a student of history or architecture, a traveler who wants to appreciate the world's most famous sights in greater depth, or simply a curious viewer who enjoys learning about the great achievements of human creativity and ingenuity, Understanding the World's Greatest Structures is a must-watch course that will leave you inspired and enlightened.

-Understanding the World's Greatest Structures is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on April 26, 2024.
+Understanding the World's Greatest Structures is a series that ran for 1 seasons (24 episodes) between November 4, 2024 and on The Great Courses

+Understanding the World's Greatest Structures